Consummation

-In many traditions and statutes of civil or religious law, the consummation of a marriage, often called simply consummation, is the first (or first officially credited) act of sexual intercourse between two people, following their marriage to each other.
-The definition of consummation usually refers to penile-vaginal sexual penetration, but some religious doctrines hold that there is an additional requirement that no contraception must be used.
+The consummation of a marriage, or simply consummation, is the first officially credited act of sexual intercourse following marriage.
+In many traditions and statutes of civil or religious law, the definition usually refers to penile–vaginal penetration (i.e., heterosexual), and some religious doctrines hold an additional requirement prohibiting contraception.
+In this sense, "a marriage is consummated only if the conjugal act performed deposits semen in the vagina."

-The religious, cultural, or legal significance of consummation may arise from theories of marriage as having the purpose of producing legally recognized descendants of the partners, or of providing sanction to their sexual acts together, or both, and its absence may amount to treating a marriage ceremony as falling short of completing the state of being married, or as creating a marriage which may later be repudiated.
-Thus in some legal systems a marriage may be annulled if it has not been consummated.
-Consummation is also relevant in the case of a common law marriage.
-The importance of consummation has led to the development of various bedding rituals.
+The religious, cultural, or legal significance of consummation may arise from theories of marriage as having the purpose of producing legally recognized descendants of both partners, or of providing sanction to their sexual acts together, or both, and its absence may amount to treating a marriage ceremony as falling short of completing the state of being married, or as creating a marriage which may later be repudiated.
+Thus, in some legal systems, a marriage may be annulled if it has not been consummated.
+Consummation is also relevant in the case of a common-law marriage.
+The historical importance of consummation has resulted in the development of various bedding rituals.

 In addition to these formal and literal usages, the term also exists in informal and less precise usage to refer to a sexual landmark in relationships of varying intensity and duration.

 Legislation

 Civil marriage

 The relevance of consummation in a civil marriage varies by jurisdiction.
 For example, under section 12 of the Matrimonial Causes Act 1973, a refusal or inability to consummate a marriage is a ground of annulment in England and Wales, but this only applies to heterosexual marriage because Paragraph 4 of schedule 4 of the Marriage (Same Sex Couples) Act 2013 specifically excludes non-consummation as a ground for the annulment of a same-sex marriage.
 Other common law jurisdictions, such as Australia, have abolished the legal concept of consummation.

+In some countries, such as Egypt, Syria, Jordan, the United Arab Emirates, Saudi Arabia, Yemen, Libya, Mauritania, and Indonesia, religious marriage is the only legally binding marriage.
+In other countries, a religious marriage without civil registration may or may not be legally binding.